swiftype/app-search-demo-react/README.md

 2. Add an `onClick` handler to individual result items, which calls `trackClick` with the corresponding result ID.
 See [Results.js](src/Results.js).

 For more information click through tracking and analytics, see the [documentation](https://swiftype.com/documentation/app-search/api/clickthrough).

+### That's it!

+Have fun!
+We hope this has been useful in helping you explore building search within Reach.